Oxford–City of Sheridan station

 Oxford–City of Sheridan station (sometimes styled as Oxford•City of Sheridan) is an island platformed RTD light rail station on the boundary of Sheridan and Englewood, Colorado, United States.
-Operating as part of the D Line, the station was opened on July 14, 2000, and is operated by the Regional Transportation District.
+Operating as part of the C Line, the station was opened on July 14, 2000, and is operated by the Regional Transportation District.
+Rare for a suburban RTD station, there is no parking at Oxford-City of Sheridan.